Avaiga/taipy-getting-started-gui/step_04/ReadMe.md

 ## Quick tip to write visual elements

-To simplify the coding, each visual element has a "properties" parameter where a Python dictionary of property can be directly passed on.
+To simplify the coding, each visual element has a "properties" parameter where a Python dictionary of properties can be directly passed on.
 To replicate the graph above, we could do the following:

 ```python
 property_chart = {"type":"bar",